ACTIVE WELL-BEING INITIATIVE SUPPORT

 Standards and Guidelines

-The standards, developed by the Active Well-being Initiative (AWI) according to an ISO-compatible standardisation process, provide the framework for the implementation of the AWI approach.
+The standards, developed by Evaleo and TAFISA according to an ISO-compatible standardisation process, provide the framework for the implementation of the Global Active City approach.
 They include the requirements that must be implemented in order to gain certification as well as a list of good practices which may be used.

 Your Lead Officer will have access to the AWI web platform, which includes an E-learning centre where additional training can be obtained if necessary.